 The Eccentric Snatch Pull is perhaps the hardest variation of all.
 It involves performing the eccentric (lowering) part of the exercise very slowly.
 You should take 5 seconds to descend through this phase of the movement.
 3 of those 5 seconds should have the bar below the level of your knees.

 After doing your rep, drop the bar to the floor.
 Then position it in the top position of the snatch pulls as you go into the next 5-second eccentric descent.

 Eccentric snatch pulls are a very effective way to improve strength and, despite the fact that you are doing it very slowly, explosiveness.

-The Snatch Pull is a foundational power move that will make you more explosive, powerful and more functionally fit.
+The snatch exercise is a foundational power move that will make you more explosive, powerful and more functionally fit.
 While it is specifically designed to improve your performance in the snatch, it is a great move for overall gains in all areas.